← Back to The Edit

 The unglamorous gift that gets the most use of anything on this list.
 A cushioned slide for the five minutes between the door and the couch, the pool deck, the early-morning trash run.
 Small, useful, under forty dollars — the kind of thing he didn't ask for and won't stop wearing.

-A quick note on timing: with Father's Day on June 21, the grill-and-pizza-oven crowd will want to order early enough to have it fired up by the weekend.
+A quick note on timing: with Father's Day on June 21, the grill-and-griddle crowd will want to order early enough to have it fired up by the weekend.
 Add Father's Day to your calendar so the date doesn't sneak up on you the way it always does.

 Whether you go big with the backyard or keep it simple with a great pair of sneakers, the rule holds: buy him the thing he'd never buy himself.
 That's the gift he remembers.